Emergency-Optimizers/Data-Processing/README.md

 ### Data
 The data used in this project can't be made public and will therefore not be contained in this public repository.

-The data is stored in the `data/` directory and contains three directories; `raw/` which contains the directory of the raw `incidents.csv` and `depots.csv`, `processed/` which contains the directory of the processed `incidents.csv` and `depots.csv`, and lastly `enhanced/` which contains the final form of the OUH dataset which the simulator will use.
-The OD cost matrix and traffic data is included as well.
+The data is stored in the `data/` directory and contains 4 directories for the dataset processing pipeline; `raw/` which contains the raw versions of `incidents.csv` and `depots.csv`, `clean/` which containes the cleaned versions of the files (removing CSV errors), `processed/` which contains the the processed versions of the files (convert to our dataframe template), and lastly `enhanced/` which contains the final form of the OUH dataset which the simulator will use.
+The OD cost matrix and traffic data is included.

 ```
 data/